-2.13 Asynchronous Queries
+2.14 Asynchronous Queries

 Asynchronous queries provide a mechanism to return information about the processing of a sequence of GL commands.
-There are two query types supported by the GL.
-Transform feedback queries (see section 2.15) return information on the number of vertices and primitives processed by the GL and written to one or more buffer objects.
-Occlusion queries (see section 4.1.6) count the number of fragments or samples that pass the depth test.
+There are four query types supported by the GL.
+Primitive queries with a target of PRIMITIVES_GENERATED (see section 2.17) return information on the number of primitives processed by the GL.
+Primitive queries with a target of TRANSFORM_FEEDBACK_PRIMITIVES-WRITTEN (see section 2.17) return information on the number of primitives written to one more buffer objects.
+Occlusion queries (see section 4.1.6) count the number of fragments or samples that pass the depth test, or set a boolean to true when any fragments or samples pass the depth test.
+Timer queries (see section 5.1) record the amount of time needed to fully process these commands or the current time of the GL.

 The results of asynchronous queries are not returned by the GL immediately after the completion of the last command in the set; subsequent commands can be processed while the query results are not complete.
 When available, the query results are stored in an associated query object.
-The commands described in section 6.1.6 provide mechanisms to determine when query results are available and return the actual results of the query.
+The commands described in section 6.1.7 provide mechanisms to determine when query results are available and return the actual results of the query.
 The name space for query objects is the unsigned integers, with zero reserved by the GL.